grahamc/grahamc.github.com/_posts/2011-02-11-how-to-create-a-super-nerdy-superbowl-that-everyone-will-love.markdown

 This was done with a simple jQuery `$.get()` call plus a setTimeout at the end.
 The polling was simple and quick, and for a guy who doesn't know Javascript very well - it was just perfect.
 I looked at Node.JS, however with only three days to go I didn't have the time to learn it.

 #### What We Came Up With
-- **Leader-Board**: The top nine users, showing their total wing consumption and how they compared to the people behind them.
+- **Leaderboard**: The top nine users, showing their total wing consumption and how they compared to the people behind them.
 This seemed to encourage people who were five below a spot to eat more, and had people fighting to stay on the board.
-- **Total Wings Consumed**: We actually had this in two places, in graph-form (which for some reason didn't display accurately, but the trend was correct) and as a big number along the top.
+- **Total Wings Consumed**: We actually had this in two places, in graph form (which for some reason didn't display accurately, but the trend was correct) and as a big number along the top.
 It was so exciting seeing it roll over to 900, we knew it had to be possible to finish.
 Below this we also displayed the total number of wings remaining.
 - **Wings Per Hour (WPH)**: We thought it was very neat to know just how many wings we were eating per hour, and we also displayed the number of wings per hour which were necessary to complete the 1,000 wings by the end of the game.
 At one point we were up to 300 WPH.

 Each of these items would automatically refresh every second or two, so feedback was almost instant.
 We knew exactly when consumption was falling off, as well as when fresh "meat" joined.
 This was displayed on a gigantic television screen next to the wings.